 What is lean management?

-Lean management is an approach to business that seeks to make improvements while shedding waste.
-By refining your processes, resources, products, and services, you can then focus on creating greater value for your customers.
+Lean management is an approach to business that seeks to make continuous improvements while eliminating waste.
+By refining your organization’s processes, resources, products, and services, you can then focus on creating greater value for your customers.

 This philosophy is based on manufacturing processes, specifically those used by the Toyota Production System that was created in the late 1940s.
 To streamline procedures and reduce waste that didn’t offer any value to their customers, they focused on continuous improvement.
 They quickly found that this new approach increased their efficiency, productivity, production times, and costs.

 Lean management is defined by its goals.
-These include:
+These goals encompass:

 - Identify value